fernflower/trvalypobytexamchecker/README.md

 your own `.env` file from the given `.env.sample`.

 Available bot commands:
 - /cities - List cities where exam takes place.
-Can be used as arguments to /track command
+Can be used as arguments to /track command (separator - comma)
 - /track - Subscribe to updates
 - /notrack - Unsubscribe
 - /users - Show how many users are subscribed for updates
 - /mystatus - Check if you are tracking status updates at the moment
 - /check - Check status in all cities right now

-Once the user subscribes to the updates using `/track` or `/track praha brno kolin`, the bot will inform them about any status change as soon as it happens.
+Once the user subscribes to the updates using `/track` or `/track praha, brno, kolin`, the bot will inform them about any status change as soon as it happens.

 ## To be done